Aedrus/cicero-online-writer/readme.md

 Cicero is great for both novice and advanced writers who have different workflows and writing styles.
 The software you use should never get in the way of what matters most: writing a creative story.

+> Please keep in mind that this repository contains source code instead of a deployed build in order to show the process of how Cicero was built.

-Below you will find an in-depth overview into how Cicero was created, my personal process, and justification for engineering decisions.
-Be warned, it is intended for developers and covers a lot of technical jargon.
+Below you will find a transparent overview into how Cicero was created, my personal process, and justification for engineering decisions.
+Be warned, the below section is intended for developers and covers a lot of technical jargon.

 ## Project Overview
 Cicero runs on the ever-popular MERN stack which utilizes: